navenlaya/finance-tracker/README.md

 # Finance Tracker

+⚠️ **IMPORTANT: DO NOT DELETE USER DATA** ⚠️

+**For future conversations and development:**
+- **NEVER** delete the `postgres_data` volume or run `docker compose down` with volume removal
+- **NEVER** reset the database unless explicitly requested by the user
+- **ALWAYS** preserve existing user accounts, transactions, and financial data
+- **ONLY** clear data if the user specifically asks for a fresh start
+- **BACKUP** any important data before making destructive changes

+This project contains real user financial data that should be preserved at all costs.

+---

 A comprehensive, full-stack personal finance management application with real bank account integration via Plaid API.
 Built with modern technologies and designed with professional-grade architecture.

 ![Version](https://img.shields.io/badge/Version-1.0.0-blue)